david-ramsden/netbox-prtg/README.md

 When a new device is added to PRTG, it is duplicated (cloned) from an existing device, known as the PRTG template device, into a pre-defined group, known as the target group.

 ## Requirements
-You will need a server running PHP and a web server such as Apache.
+You will need a web server such as Apache and PHP.

 Tested against:

-* NetBox v3.2.8
+* NetBox v3.2.8, v3.4.1
 * PRTG 22.1.75.1594

 Using: